avigad/mathematics_in_lean_source/source/introduction.rst

 (say, from the article `The Mechanization of Mathematics`_, or the talk `The Future of Mathematics`_), and you want in.
-Or maybe you have played the `Natural Number Game`_ and you are hooked.
+Maybe you have played the `Natural Number Game`_ and you are hooked.
 Maybe you have heard about `Lean`_ and its library `mathlib`_ through online chatter and you want to know what the fuss is about.
 Or maybe you like mathematics and you like computers,